giovanni-lucarelli/distribution-shift/README.md

 - **Tommaso:** Random Forest model and result analysis
 - **Andrea:** XGBoost model and analysis
 - **Giacomo:** Adaptation methods for XGBoost to improve prediction accuracy after data shift (or, more generally, boosting methods applied to all three previous models to enhance their predictive power)

+## Datasets

+first version of dataset:

+- df: 7 attributes + target variable (0,1) from a multivariate normal distribution (center=0 diagonal cov matrix)
+- df1: same but from a mixture (prob 0.7 for the first rv) with a multinormal scaled an translated.